Eschweiler: Medical care

 Eschweiler is home to the St. Antonius Hospital with 443 beds and 13 departments.
 Every year, there are some 15,000 in-patients and 25,000 out-patients.
 The Euregio Breast Centre is part of the hospital.

 Sports

 Soccer, ice hockey, golf, open-air swimming pool, indoor swimming pool, horse sports, handball.

 Industry

-Chemicals and goods are the main products, while it also has a lignite-powered power plant rated at 2.8 GW.
+Chemicals and goods are the main products.
+The Weisweiler power station, operated by RWE Power, is a lignite-fired power plant located within the town.

 Science

 The lignite (brown coal) deposits in the region are former Miocene swamp forest dominated by Castanopsis, a type of chinkapin.
-Such plants do not occur naturally in Europe.
+Such plants do not occur naturally in Europe anymore.
 A type of fossil wood has been described from logs found in Eschweiler mines.
 It was named Castanoxylon eschweilerense in reference to the town; the name would translate as "Eschweiler chinkapin wood", as it probably belonged to Castanopsis but perhaps to some other genus of chinkapin.